vafaei-ar/SBUDS-workshop-2019/README.md

         ```$ jupyter notebook```

   4. The data is available [HERE](https://drive.google.com/file/d/1TZDu_QJ7BZ6iEt3LHgycOftNfKCmZNX0/view?usp=sharing "Google drive").
-  It may does not work a while after workshop.
+  You need to download the data and put it in session_II-problems/data directory.
+The link may does not work a while after workshop.

 ### Lab links